livewire/livewire/docs/polling.md

 Polling is a technique used in web applications to "poll" the server (send regular requests) for updates.
-It's a simple way to keep a page up to date without the need for more sophisticated technologies like [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) or [Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
+It's a simple way to keep a page up to date without the need for a more sophisticated technology like [WebSockets](/docs/events#real-time-events-using-laravel-echo).

 Using polling inside Livewire is as simple as adding `wire:poll` to an element.